 1. Premises Liability Laws (740 ILCS 130)

-This law establishes the statute of limitations of two years for personal injury claims.
+This law establishes a two-year statute of limitations for personal injury claims.

 2. Negligence Claims (735 ILCS 5/2-1116)